haltosan/RA-python-tools/README.md

 Visit the [wiki](https://github.com/haltosan/RA-python-tools/wiki) for syntax and usage.

-The experimental file is just tinkering around with functions that either didn't work or were only used for a specific use case, and are therefore not that useful.
+The experimental directory is just tinkering around with functions that either didn't work or were only used for a specific use case, and are therefore not that useful.